2017 saw the passage of the Tax Cuts and Jobs Act of 2017 which established Opportunity Zones as a new investment in low income communities.

 Though the U.S. Department of Treasury has published proposed regulations on the types of capital gains that can be invested in Opportunity Zones on October 19, 2018, the regulatory landscape is still unfolding as of this writing.

-*This address locator is provided as a service to help potential investors determine the likelihood that a particular address falls within an Opportunity Zone.
+The SC Department of Commerce provides a map of all Opportunity Zones to help potential investors determine the likelihood that a particular address falls within an Opportunity Zone.
 It is not meant to provide a definitive judgement on the qualification of a particular address and should not be used as such.
 It is advised that all prospective participants in the Opportunity Zone program consult the County of record for a more detailed analysis of the parcel in question as well as evaluate the regulations put forth by the U.S. Department of the Treasury.